samhippo/mpv-scripts/README.md

 ## ▶️  &nbsp; custom-osc.lua
 A clean minimal OSC (on screen controller) desgined to use the entire window.

-The following image depicts where on screen to click the mouse.
+Image depicting where on screen to click the mouse
 ![](screenshots/osc_image3.png)
 #### Installation
 1. Copy [custom-osc.lua](custom-osc.lua) to your mpv scripts directory.